Blog

 Revenue Loss

-Customer trust cannot be resecured easily once it has been broken.
+Customer trust cannot be easily earned back once it has been lost.
 No matter how well your company responds to a data breach, some customers may never return.
 Others may be hesitant, waiting to see what actions your company takes to resolve the issue.
-Maintaining PCI compliance is crucial to prevent data breaches, but also to win trust once a breach has taken place.
-The ability to show customers that you are compliant with PCI standards won’t fix a breach, but it can be a step in the right direction.

 How to Prevent PCI Non-Compliance